-Isabella Castiglioni holds both the M.S. and the M.B.A. degrees.
+Isabella Castiglioni holds both the M.S. and M.B.A. degrees.
 Castiglioni has been working as a Researcher at the Institute of Molecular Bioimaging and Physiology, National Research Council, Milan, Italy, since 1997.
 Her research activities deal with the exchange and integration of information between basic and applied research and clinical diagnostic and therapeutic technologies, according to the new approach of personalized medicine.
 In particular, she is an expert in advanced data processing methods by means of in vivo imaging technologies such as positron emission tomography, magnetic resonance imaging, and computed tomography.
-She is, in addition, the Founder and Head of the Laboratory of Innovation and Integration in Molecular Imaging, a Contract Professor at the University of Milan Bicocca, Milan, Italy, and a Teacher and Tutor of high-specialization courses as the Doctorate of Research of biomedical technologies at the University of Milan Bicocca.
+She is, in addition, the Founder and Head of the Laboratory of Innovation and Integration in Molecular Imaging, a Contract Professor at the University of Milan Bicocca, Milan, Italy, and a teacher and Tutor of high-specialization courses as the Doctorate of Research of biomedical technologies at the University of Milan Bicocca.
 Moreover, she is responsible for and collaborator of national and international projects.
-Furthermore, Dr. Castiglioni is an Associate Editor of the Medical Physics Journal and a reviewer for international scientific projects and journals; she has also been invited as a Lecturer at several schools and conferences, and she is an author of several scientific publications and patents.
+Furthermore, Dr. Castiglioni is an Associate Editor of the Medical Physics Journal and a reviewer for international scientific projects and journals; she has also been invited as a Lecturer at several schools and conferences; and she is an author of several scientific publications and patents.

 Biography Updated on 27 December 2013